wykys/AVR-tools/README.md

 ## Project wizard
 ### First step
-Open the terminal and go to path where you want to create your AVR project.
-Use the `cd` command to move.
+Open the terminal and go to a path where you want to create your AVR project.
+Use the `cd` command to change directory.

 ### Getting the project template
 Getting the template is easy.
 Just clone this repository.